Who Is The Course For?

 – Actions on hearing the alarm

-- Use of fire extinguishers: practical and theory
+• Use of fire extinguishers: practical and theoretical

 Course Aims: